hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

     :start-after: MIGRATION_START
     :end-before: MIGRATION_END

-Your SV node will also be configured with a set of SV identities for your node to auto-approve as peer SVC members.
+Your SV node will also be configured with a set of SV identities for your node to auto-approve as peer DSO members.
 The bundled artifacts consist of the lists of recommended values as follows:

-- ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/approved-sv-id-values-test.yaml`` - the list of currently SVC-approved identities for `TestNet`
+- ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/approved-sv-id-values-test.yaml`` - the list of currently DSO-approved identities for `TestNet`
 - ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/approved-sv-id-values-dev.yaml`` - the list of partners currently experimenting with onboarding SV nodes on `DevNet`.
 Note that this is a less strict list at the moment, and includes identities for e.g. Digital-Asset support employees.

 Please identify the file out of the above corresponding to the network to which you are connecting, and after reviewing the file, set its path in an environment variable ``SV-IDENTITIES-FILE`` to be used below.